By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 - Exercising regularly

-- Eating foods having anti-androgenic effects (fatty fish, flax seed, and spearmint tea)
+- Eating foods that have anti-androgenic effects (fatty fish, flaxseed, and spearmint tea)

 How to measure testosterone levels in women?